 If there is code running, in this case code measuring distance, it will stop and you'll see

 Press any key to enter the REPL.
 Use CTRL-D to reload.
 Follow those instructions, and press any key on your keyboard.

 Traceback (most recent call last): is telling you the last thing your board was doing before you pressed Ctrl + C and interrupted it.
 The

-If there is no code running, you will enter the REPL immediately after pressing Ctrl + C. There is no information about what your board was doing before you interrupted it because there is no code running.
+If you have no code.py on your CIRCUITPY drive, you will enter the REPL immediately after pressing CTRL+C. Again, there is no information about what your board was doing before you interrupted it because there is no code running.

 >>> prompt welcoming you to the REPL!